Canada Business Visa

 - A Canadian employer has a direct contract with a non-Canadian companion; the foreign company requires a work permit.

 - A Canadian company has a contract with a Foreign Service provider or individual.
-In this case, the Foreign Service provider or individual is receiving payment from a Canadian source therefore they/he/she do not qualify as a Business Visitor.
+In this case, the Foreign Service provider or individual is receiving payment from a Canadian source therefore they/he/she do not qualify for Canada Business Visa.

 - You intend to enter the Canadian labour market for which you will need a Temporary Work Permit.